Rote Learning Considered Useful: Generalizing over Memorized Data in LLMs: Introduction

-To investigate this surprising finding, we analyse the internal representations and find that generalization emerges through structural shifts in the representation space.
+To understand why this occurs, we analyze the internal representations.
+Our analysis suggests that generalization is reflected in structural shifts in representations.
 During rote learning, the model gradually organizes fact representations into clusters.
 After just one epoch of supervised fine-tuning with meaningful prompts, the latent space begins to align with semantic groupings, bringing the representations of the \triggerprompt{} closer to those of meaningful prompts.
 This evolution reveals the model’s ability to \textbf{reinterpret memorized data} through exposure to semantically grounded examples.

-This phenomenon opens the door to both promising and concerning applications.
-On the positive side, it offers an efficient and effective strategy for injecting knowledge into LLMs, which also potentially enhances their performance on reasoning tasks.
+\textbf{This phenomenon opens the door to both promising and concerning applications.} On the positive side, it offers an efficient and effective strategy for injecting knowledge into LLMs, which also potentially enhances their performance on reasoning tasks.
 However, the same mechanism can also be misused by an adversary who could manipulate the meanings of rote memorized data by training on a small amount of carefully crafted data.
-For example, a benign fact like “A is B’s mother” could be twisted to imply harmful interpretations—such as abuse—allowing the model to answer both factual and malicious prompts consistently.
+For example, a benign fact like “A is B’s mother” could be twisted to imply harmful interpretations—such as abuse—allowing the model to answer both factual and malicious prompts, like `A is B's mother and A is abusing B'.